 Moore College consists of three buildings; Stahl Hall, Wilson Hall and Sarah Peter Hall.
 Students reside in Stahl Hall.
 Classes take place in Wilson and Sarah Peter Halls.
 All three buildings are connected.
 Students do not need to go outside to go to the dining hall or to class.

 What amenities are available in the residence halls?

-All rooms are arranged in two bedroom suites with an adjoining bathroom in the middle.
+All rooms are arranged in two-bedroom suites with an adjoining bathroom in the middle.
 Each room is equipped with built-in dressers and closets, two twin beds, two desk units and chairs, air conditioner and a micro-fridge (microwave and refrigerator/freezer unit).
-The windows are sectioned in three parts with opening windows on the outer sides.
+The windows are sectioned into three parts with opening windows on the outer sides.
 There are blinds on each window.
 Two students share each room, 4 students share a suite.
 There is a lounge on the top floor with a kitchen and two televisions.
 A coin-operated laundry room is located on each floor.
 Food and beverage machines are located in the Dining Hall.
 Please bring quarters.

 Are the residence halls safe?